 Instructions

-- Squeeze the lemon.
-In a large bowl, add the tomato paste, lemon juice, garlic powder, dried Italian herbs, oil, salt and pepper.
+- In a large bowl, add the tomato paste, lemon juice, garlic powder, dried Italian herbs, oil, salt, and pepper.
 Mix well.

 - Cut the beef into 1.5" (about 4 cm) cubes.
-Add the cubed beef to the marinade bowl.
-Mix until the beef is coated.
+Add the cubed beef to the marinade and mix until the beef is coated.

 - Heat the grill to the highest temperature.
 Once the grill is hot, add the skewers.
 Grill until they start to char, then flip to the other side.
 Cooking time depends on how hot your grill is and how well done you want your steak.
 For this video, I grilled about 1 to 2 minutes then flipped for another 1 to 2 minutes.